maysqunaibi/TaskTracker/README.md

 You can clone the app repo or download it in order to run the app.

-If you have git installed on your PC, you just need do as follow:
+If you have git installed on your PC, you just need to do as follow:

 ```
 $ git clone https://github.com/maysqunaibi/TaskTracker.git